Virtual Systems Analysis: Plot

 When the study group takes a break, Annie (Alison Brie) encourages Troy (Donald Glover) and Britta (Gillian Jacobs) to have lunch together while she joins Abed (Danny Pudi) in his "Dreamatorium", a room where he and Troy simulate imaginary adventures.
 Abed and Annie recreate Inspector Spacetime, but Abed quickly becomes irritated.
 Annie realizes he's angry that she set up Troy and Britta, and Abed insists she is messing with the group.
 To prove his point, he simulates Troy and Britta's date going poorly.

 When Annie finds the demonstration silly, Abed shows her the Dreamatorium's "engine", a cardboard contraption which he claims creates objective simulations.
 Frustrated, Annie rearranges the engine to consider other people's thoughts.
 Abed panics and passes out; when he awakens, he pretends to be Jeff (Joel McHale) and simulates a hospital environment that Annie requested earlier.
 Annie eventually plays along, demanding to know where Abed is.
 After encountering several simulated group members as hospital staff, Annie learns Abed is a patient.
 Seeking to find Abed, she tells "Jeff" to take her where she wants to go; "Jeff" instead takes her to the scene where they kissed.
 He insists she pushed Abed aside and paired Troy and Britta together so she could be with him.
 Annie claims Abed is okay, but "Jeff" reads Abed's "file" and quotes her calling Abed a control freak without empathy.
 Disgusted, Annie storms off but runs into a wall, breaking the simulation.

 Upset, Annie asks to be alone, so Abed creates a new simulation and pretends to be her.
 "Annie" insists they love Jeff, but Annie explains she simply wants to be loved and repeatedly runs through scenarios with Jeff to get him to love her.
 "Annie" remarks that her scenarios sound like Abed's simulations, inspiring Annie to pretend to be Abed.
 "Chang" (Ken Jeong) arrives and places "Abed" in a locker with the real Abed.
 There, Abed expresses concerns that the group will eventually push him away.
 Annie, as herself, explains that his simulations are impressive but inaccurate; they simply manifest his anxieties.
 She acknowledges that they both need to work on not trying to script life.
 Satisfied, the two return to the Inspector Spacetime simulation.

 When the group returns from their break, Troy reveals that he and Britta enjoyed lunch together and apologizes to Abed for leaving him.
 Abed tells Troy it's okay and compliments Annie's work in the Dreamatorium.

 Production

 The episode was written by producer Matt Murray, his second writing credit for the show after "Advanced Gay".
 It was directed by Tristram Shapeero, his fifth credit for the season and ninth overall.

 The episode features heavy usage of special effects to create the interior of the Dreamatorium.
-In a PaleyFest panel, several cast and crew members explained that the challenges of filming the episode led to concerns during production about the end result.
+In a PaleyFest panel, several cast and crew members explained that the challenges of filming the episode led to concerns during production about the result.